trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal.md

 The Data Availability Layer (DAL) is a companion peer-to-peer network for the Tezos blockchain, designed to provide additional data bandwidth to Smart Rollups.
 It allows users to share large amounts of data in a way that is decentralized and permissionless, because anyone can join the network and post and read data on it.

+This tutorial uses the Ghostnet test network, but you can use the information in it to work with other test networks or Tezos Mainnet.

-In this tutorial, you will set up a file archive that stores and retrieves files with the DAL.
+In this tutorial, you set up a file archive that stores and retrieves files with the DAL.
 You will learn:

 - How data is organized and shared with the DAL and the reveal data channel
 - How to read data from the DAL in a Smart Rollup
 - How to host a DAL node
 - How to publish data and files with the DAL

-This tutorial uses the [Weeklynet test network](https://teztnets.com/weeklynet-about).
-Weeklynet runs just like other Tezos networks like Mainnet and Ghostnet, with its own nodes, bakers, and accusers, so you don't need to run your own nodes and bakers.

 See these links for more information about the DAL: